 Research indicates that, in particular, mental health consumers with severe and enduring mental health diagnosis and who constitute about 3% of the population have higher rates of chronic disease, particularly diabetes, metabolic syndrome and cardiovascular disease, than the general population.
 This leads to reduced life expectancy of up to 25 years in people with severe and enduring mental illness.

 We aim to help raise awareness around the importance of a healthy diet for both physical and mental health and wellbeing, focusing on populations who may not have acquired the cooking skills and education required to cook – and enjoy – healthy foods and the associated wellbeing and life satisfaction that comes with feeling and looking good.

-We thank the organisations shown below for their support, and also Vifor Pharma for their generous supply of fish oil capsules.
+We are very grateful to the organisations shown below for their generous support, and also Vifor Pharma for their supply of fish oil capsules.